 To claim the rebate:

 If your application is approved, the rebate will be transferred into your nominated bank account within 28 working days.
-For information on the status or outcome of your claim, contact Service NSW on 13 77 88.
+For information on the status or outcome of your claim, contact Service NSW on 13 77 88 Monday to Friday between 7am and 7pm (Sydney time).

 To claim the rebate, you must provide one receipt for an eligible examination.
 The receipt must show the examination item and out-of-pocket cost incurred.

-While GPs can order fertility examinations, only Specialists can confirm eligibility for the rebate on the Pre-IVF Fertility Testing Rebate form.
-A referral letter from a GP is not sufficient.
+While general practitioners can order fertility examinations, only Specialists can confirm eligibility for the rebate on the Pre-IVF Fertility Testing Rebate form.
+A referral letter from a general practitioner is not sufficient.

 As a pre-IVF rebate, the rebate is not available for in-cycle IVF procedures or post-IVF examinations.
 However, if you have already progressed to IVF treatment, it is likely that you undertook one of the eligible pre-IVF diagnostic examinations before beginning IVF treatment and may wish to claim for this.

-Tests applying to both men and women are eligible for the rebate.
+Tests for both men and women are eligible for the rebate.
 However, the woman seeking to become pregnant must lodge the claim on behalf of herself, or her partner or donor.

 This ensures only one applicant from the partnership seeking to have a child can claim the rebate.
 The woman is the most appropriate person to receive the rebate as this covers the broadest range of partnerships, including same sex relationships and situations where a surrogate is involved.